-This paper combines data from two sources.
-The first one is based on our survey of a representative sample of individuals aged 18 years or over in a subset of participating villages.
-For each randomization stratum, one treated and one control village was surveyed.
-Eighty respondents were interviewed in each village in the five days immediately after the election (before election results were announced).
-The surveyed control was randomly chosen in each stratum.
-In the remainder of the paper, we use only the village-level averages from this survey.
+&lt;sup>9We tested for significant differences between randomly chosen surveyed control and other controls in the electoral data (described below).
+We did not find significant differences between them at we use only the village-level averages from this survey.
 Due to logistical (travel and scheduling) difficulties, research staff was unable to reach the Toffo commune and survey its control and treatment villages.
 Hence, data from this commune is not included in any of the estimations (including those based on electoral results, discussed below).
 It must be noted that the reason leading to Toffo not being surveyed is not specific to events in its control or treatment villages, which could potentially generate bias in our results.

 The second source of data was the official village-level electoral results, provided by the National Electoral Commission.
 The results include information on voter registration, turnout, and votes for each candidate in the first round of the election.
-Such results were missing for the commune of Save, which is hence not included in any of the estimations, and two control villages in Kandi and one in Bembereke.10 The next subsection discusses further how this missing data is accounted for in the estimation.
+Such results were missing for the commune of Save, which is hence not included in any of the estimations, and two control villages in Kandi and one in Bembereke.
+The next subsection discusses further how this missing data is accounted for in the estimation.